Kawwabi/illogical-updots/.github/README.md

 </details>

   <summary>Installation</summary>

-   - Current installation script  will clone the app into ~/.cache/illogical-updots and make a .desktop entry. if you dont want to install the app you can clone the repo and run app.py
-   - Just run `curl -sSL https://github.com/FoxyIsCoding/illogical-updots/raw/refs/heads/main/install.sh | bash
-`
+  - We are on AUR so you can simply install it with yay or any aur helper.
+  - ``yay -S illogical-updots``
   - Or, clone this repo and run `app.py`